-Today I’m going to take a good look at the Rocket Portuguese course and offer you my honest feedback on its value and effectiveness.
+Today I’m going to review the Rocket Portuguese course and offer you my honest feedback on its value and effectiveness.

 I’m sure you’ve already heard of the course.